 House Holsta and The Copy War

-Holsta Corporation was one of minor houses of the early Empires era, an interstellar megacorp that grew out from Barawatten financial interests and in the long run became one of the most profitable terraforming financing and maintenance corporations of the era.
+Holsta Corporation was one of minor houses of the early Age of Expansion, an interstellar megacorp that grew out from Barawatten financial interests and in the long run became one of the most profitable terraforming financing and maintenance corporations of the era.
 The majority owner was Erikk Holsta, originally a Barawatten businessman but eventually a virtual copy of him.
 House Holsta was run to a large extent by subordinate AI, and given the long-term investments and secure position few observers had any doubt it would persist for many millennia.

 Erikk Holsta took a personal interest in the running of the House, using many copies of himself to oversee the many activities.
-Among the famous virtuals his copies had relationships with was Adriana Yue Oncehuman (a reasonably long and stable marriage from 2211 to 2218).
+Among the famous virtuals his copies had relationships with was Adriana Yue Oncehuman (a reasonably long and stable marriage from 2211 to 2218 AT).
 In order to prevent divergence he spent a fortune on merging the various selves in order to maintain his continuity.
 For some reason Erikk did not use the House AI for the merging, which if he had done so might have staved of the disaster.

 The eccentricities of Erikk grew over time, and he apparently began to play cruel games with virtual personas he had acquired (this information became apparent only after the fall of the House).
 He tortured them, creating new copies as needed and putting them into virtual hells of his own devising.
 His constant copying/merging and his godlike power over his virtual victims led to a somewhat detached and sadistic view of existence, where he also began to experiment with torturing copies and snapshots of himself.
 While this was at first limited, he also began to worry that other instances of him at any point were torturing copies of the current instance.
 This rapidly led both to paranoia (he could not prevent copies of himself or future versions of himself from circumventing any security measure he could take) and growing rifts between the instances.